 There are few days more exciting than the day your new puppy comes home.
 But before you can welcome your pooch to their new home, you’ll want to make sure you're fully prepared.
 That means securing all of the essentials to ensure that your puppy is healthy, happy, and comfortable from the moment they come home.

 We're going to help you get organized ahead of the big day with our New Puppy Checklist.
-Refer to it as you gather everything you need, from the must-have items to secure on day one to items that can wait until your pup is settled in.
+Refer to it as you gather everything you need, from the must-have items like dog id tags, to items that can wait until your pup is settled in.

 The following are must-have items you absolutely need at the ready before you bring your pup home.